Buying a house: The step-by-step process

 Buying a house, particularly for the first time can be daunting.
-The decisions you make when buying a property could save you – or cost you - many thousands of pounds.
+The decisions you make could save you – or cost you - many thousands of pounds.
 Here’s our step by step guide explaining how to buy a home, your checklist for all the key stages of buying a house.

 buying a house